PostHog/posthog.com/contents/apps/email-scoring/docs.md

 1. Visit the 'Apps' page in your instance of PostHog.
 2. Search for 'Email Scoring' and select the app, press Install.
 3. Get an API key from Mailboxlayer.
-4. Click '+ Install new plugin' and use this URL to install: `https://github.com/PostHog/mailboxlayer-plugin`
+4. Click '+ Install new app' and use this URL to install: `https://github.com/PostHog/mailboxlayer-plugin`
 5. Add the API key to the config.
 6. Enable the app and watch the email scores come in!